garrandall/popular-music-data/tracks/honey-honey-sweet-dreams.md

 I wanted to know some more
 And now I know what that means
 You're a love machine
-Ooh you make me dizzy
+Oh you make me dizzy

 Honey honey let me feel it aha
 Honey honey